kedardhoble/kedardhoble/README.md

 💬 Ask me about Python, Backend, and Databases
 🎮 I enjoy playing around with APIs and integrating them into applications
 🤖 I've worked on training models, including data extraction and preprocessing
-📘 I’m currently learning JavaScript, React, and other Frontend tools
+📘 I have done end-to-end deployment of applications using Docker and Docker Compose.

 I have a passion for technology and enjoy working with various programming languages and frameworks.
 I am also eager to learn more about AI.
 Below are some of the tools and technologies I use regularly: